 Both anxiety and obesity release inflammatory molecules, creating a harmful feedback loop.
-Chronic anxiety may stimulate the sympathetic, fight-or-flight nervous system response, with its flood of stress hormones like norepinephrine or cortisol.24 One study of nearly 850 Greek men and women found that higher anxiety scores correlated with higher levels of molecules that cause inflammation, such as C-reactive protein (CRP), tumor necrosis factor (TNF), interleukin-6 (IL6), homocysteine, and fibrinogen, which is a protein that makes the blood stickier and can increase your risk for blood clots.
+Chronic anxiety may stimulate the sympathetic, fight-or-flight nervous system response, with its flood of stress hormones like norepinephrine or cortisol.24 One study of nearly 850 Greek men and women found that higher anxiety scores correlated with higher levels of molecules that cause inflammation, such as C-reactive protein (CRP), tumor necrosis factor (TNF), interleukin-6 (IL6), homocysteine, and fibrinogen, which is a protein that makes the blood stickier and can promote unhealthy blood clotting.

 But obesity on its own can also contribute to increased inflammation.
 Excess fat releases similar inflammatory mediators such as TNF and IL6.25 Thus, inflammation causes, and is caused by, obesity and anxiety and underlies aspects of cardiovascular disease such as coagulation (sticky blood) and hardening of the arteries (atherosclerosis).

 Fortunately, there are helpful natural ways to promote healthy neurotransmitter levels and balance the stress response.
 Here are a few tips: